Seismic

 The project includes seismic, code, fire, mechanical and electrical upgrades as well as the reconfiguration of the interior to support programming.

-Douglas T. Kenny Building Phased Seismic Upgrades
+Douglas T. Kenny Building Phase Seismic Upgrades

 In design